solairerove/woodstock/README.md

 To launch your application's tests, run:

+    ./gradlew test

+### Client tests

+Unit tests are run by [Karma][] and written with [Jasmine][].
+They're located in [src/test/javascript/](src/test/javascript/) and can be run with:

-    ./mvnw clean test
+    yarn test

+For more information, refer to the [Running tests page][].

 ## Using Docker to simplify development (optional)

-You can use Docker to improve your JHipster development experience.
-A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.
-For example, to start a mysql database in a docker container, run:
+For example, to start a postgresql database in a docker container, run:

-    docker-compose -f src/main/docker/mysql.yml up -d
+    docker-compose -f src/main/docker/postgresql.yml up -d

 To stop it and remove the container, run:

-    docker-compose -f src/main/docker/mysql.yml down
+    docker-compose -f src/main/docker/postgresql.yml down

 You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running:

-    ./mvnw package -Pprod docker:build
+    ./gradlew bootRepackage -Pprod buildDocker

 Then run: